BackStudy abroad and student exchange

 You’re coming to an incredibly beautiful country with absolutely amazing scenery.
 The best part is that you will have time to explore it.
 Your student visa allows you to arrive early or stay afterward to travel.
 This is on top of the time you’ve got on weekends and during your mid-semester breaks.
-The New Zealand tourism site, Lonely Planet's guide to New Zealand, and Destination New Zealand are good places to start looking for inspiration.
-Find out what is happening in and around your new home through online city and event guides.
+The New Zealand tourism site, Lonely Planet's guide to New Zealand, Destination New Zealand, and the resources below are good places to start looking for inspiration.

 Lord of the Rings fans can easily explore filming locations and even visit the Shire.

 New Zealand has an extensive network of YHA and BBH backpacker hostels when you’re ready for time away from campus.